Housatonic River Cleanup

 Pittsfield, MA

-Environmental Stewardship Concepts served as technical advisor for this site, which is downriver from a GE plant that polluted the river with PCBs for many years.
-The full extent of the site covered portions of the river spanning from Pittsfield, MA to the Long Island Sound.
+Environmental Stewardship Concepts serves as technical advisor for this site, which is downriver from a General Electric plant that polluted the Housatonic River with PCBs for many years.
+The full extent of the contamination covers portions of the river spanning from Pittsfield, MA to the Long Island Sound.

 Resources